magnuhag/Projects/NeuralNetwork/README.md

   -Divide by zero error can occurr when calculating gradients and/ or Jacobians.

   -Bad (no) handling of exploding and vanishing gradients.
-Will add option to perform gradient clipping in future.

   -Bad formatting and sometimes "non-Pythonic" code.
 Deal with it.